chriskrunchy/APS360-Project/README.md

 - `unet-clf/`: U-Net models adapted for classification tasks.
 - `unet-seg/`: U-Net models designed for segmentation tasks.
 - `APS360_Project_Final_Report.pdf`: Detailed project report outlining the methodology, results, and conclusions.
+- `APS360_Final_Video.mp4`: A video presentation summarizing the project and showcasing key findings.
 - `APS_Final_data_processing_classification...`: Additional scripts for data processing and classification.
 - `Final Presentation APS.pdf`: Presentation slides for the project summary and results.
 - `README.md`: Provides an overview of the project, setup instructions, and additional documentation.